Online Engineering Schools in South Carolina

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 Fortunately for engineers in South Carolina (SC) and beyond, not only is this sector among the most lucrative in the state, but it’s also growing significantly faster than many other occupations.
-For illustration, the Bureau of Labor Statistics (May 2024) reported that there were 42,130 architecture and engineering professionals in South Carolina (SC), a figure that is expected to increase in the coming years.
+For example, the Bureau of Labor Statistics (May 2024) reported that there were 42,130 architecture and engineering professionals in South Carolina (SC), a figure expected to increase in the coming years.

 Of course, some engineering positions are in greater supply (and greater demand) in the state.
 The Bureau of Labor Statistics (BLS May 2024) reported that these were the most popular engineering fields in South Carolina: